You're $99 away from FREE SHIPPING!

-It is a sad day when we realize that our luxury face cream or expensive body lotion might hide nasty chemicals and toxins that can disrupt our hormones and affect our health.
-But there’s growing evidence that many of the ingredients used in conventional personal care products are not as good for us as their marketing would like us to believe.
+It is a sad day when we realize that our favorite face cream or pricy body lotion hides nasty chemicals and toxins that can disrupt our hormones and harm our health.
+But there’s growing evidence that many of the ingredients used in conventional personal care products aren’t as good for us as their marketing would lead us to believe.

-A few months ago on the blog, we dove deeper into some of the toxins we want to watch out for in our toothpaste and mouthwash.
-Unfortunately, the issues with personal care products don’t stop with our mouths.
+A few months ago, on the blog, we dove deeper into some of the toxins to watch out for in toothpaste and mouthwash.
+Unfortunately, the issues with conventional personal care ingredients don’t end with oral care.

-We’re widening the scope today to look at some of the main culprits in our personal care and beauty products, how they affect our hormones, and what we can do to avoid bringing these toxins into our homes.
+We’re widening the scope today to look at some of the main culprits in our personal care and beauty products, how they affect our hormones, and how we can avoid bringing these toxins into our homes.

 How Do Toxins in Personal Care Products Affect our Hormones?

 Hormones control many of the essential processes in our bodies.
-We already know that they play a vital role in puberty, fertility, and childbirth and they impact our health in countless ways.
-Anyone who menstruates can attest to the power that changing hormones can have on our bodies and mood!
+We already know they play a vital role in puberty, fertility, and childbirth and impact our health in countless ways.
+Women, especially, can attest to the power of changing hormones on our bodies and mood!

-As well as sexual development and reproduction, hormones control how our children grow and develop.
-Even once we reach adulthood, hormones are responsible for many of the day-to-day functions we rely on to stay healthy.
+In addition to sexual development and reproductive health, hormones significantly influence how our children grow and develop.
+Even into adulthood, hormones are responsible for many of the day-to-day functions we rely on to stay healthy.
 These include:

 - Blood sugar